 Wednesday 12 November 2025 at 4.00 pm in the Meadow Suite,

 The Annual General Meeting will be preceded by a visit at 3.00 pm to the School of Art in its new home next to Pepper Lane.
 Tea at 4.00 pm will be followed by the association’s Annual General Meeting at 5.00 pm.
-Details will be sent out nearer the day.
+Details and booking form have been circulated to members.

 Visit to Kelmscott Manor and Society of Antiquaries, Wednesday 16 July